Economics - Management, Law - Political science - Administration

 ATTENTION: Not open for application and registration this year

-• Teaching fields : Economics, Law
+• Teaching areas: Economics, Law

 • Type of diploma: DU

-• Keywords: Economics, Law
+• Keywords: Economy, Law

 • Mr Alain Marciano, Professor

-• Study Abroad Opportunities: No
+• Study abroad opportunities: No

 • UFR : UFR of Economics

-• Presentation of DU
+• DU presentation

 Read more